j4y-boi/j4y-boi/README.md

 - 🖥️ I mainly use Python, Lua and HTML.
 - 🌍 I'm located in Belgium, awesome place.

-My pinned has some active projects, the others may just be random forks.
+My pinned has some active/cool projects, the others may just be random forks.
 **Currently focussing on studying tho :P**

 ![Stats](https://github-readme-stats.vercel.app/api?username=j4y-boi&theme=transparent)